about

 All yoga can be embodied - it’s about how we practice.

-Embodied and somatic yoga invite you to listen to your body, move intuitively, and honour your needs without judgment or pressure.
+Embodied invites you to listen to your body, move intuitively, and honour your needs without judgment or pressure.
 This approach fosters connection, presence, and self-awareness across all yoga styles.

 Embodiment means being fully present in your body, seeing it not as something to fix, but as a source of wisdom.